hapax/hapax.github.io/assets/minimal-networks.md

 We can use this to learn a fun fact about foams: they like to form hexagons!
-We don't need any physics, just the result about hubs and some more network theory.
+We don't need any physics, just the result about hubs, some network theory, and a few assumptions about how different quantities grow with the total size of the foam.
 The main result we need is called *Euler's formula*, governing the relationship between nodes $N$, edges $E$, and faces (closed loops)
 $F$ in a graph: